-EXAMPLES (Based on the amounts determined in the Gazette dated 24 February 2003)
+EXAMPLES(Based on the amounts determined in the Gazette dated 28 February 2007)

-F Example Facto A number Facts Answer 1 In addition to basic salary, an employee received allowances in respect of cell phone costs, entertainment, travelling and a home office during the year of assessment, and was reimbursed for meals during a business trip away from his office.
-All of these allowances are initially included in the taxable income of the employee.
-2 In addition to basic salary, an employee received allowances in respect of cell phone costs, entertainment, travelling and a home office during the year of assessment, and was reimbursed for meals during a business trip away from his office.
+Example number Facts Answer 1 In addition to basic salary, an employee received allowances in respect of cell phone costs, entertainment, travelling and a home office during the year of assessment, and was reimbursed for meals during a business trip away from his office.
 The allowances received in respect of cell phone costs, entertainment and home office remain included in the taxable income of the employee.
 The allowance received in respect of travelling is excluded from taxable income to the extent that the employee is permitted to claim travelling expenditure or deemed expenditure, and the reimbursed costs for meals are excluded from taxable income to the extent that the requirements relating to reimbursements were met.
-3 An employee receives an advance of R5000 for accommodation and an allowance of R1000 for meals and incidental costs to conduct business-related activities in the furtherance of the employer's trade.
+2 An employee receives an advance of R5 000 for accommodation and an allowance of R1 000 for meals and incidental costs to conduct business-related activities in the furtherance of the employer's trade.
 The employee is away on business for 5 nights.
 On his return, the employee is not able to prove any expenditure on accommodation or meals to the employer.
 The employer does not recover the advance.
-The advance of R5000 remains included in the taxable income of the employee The allowance of R1000 will be reduced by the amount per day determined by the Minister of Finance, and the balance remains included in the taxable income of the employee.

-An employee receives an advance of R5000 for accommodation and an allowance of R1000 for meals and incidental costs to conduct business-related activities in the furtherance of the employer's trade.
+The advance of R5 000 remains included in the taxable income of the employee The allowance of R1 000 will be reduced by the amount per day determined by the Commissioner, and the balance remains included in the taxable income of the employee 3 An employee receives an advance of R5 000 for accommodation and an allowance of R1 000 for meals and incidental costs to conduct business-related activities in the furtherance of the employer's trade.
 The employee is away on business for 5 nights.
-On his return, the employee accounts for and proves to the employer that expenditure of R7000 was incurred on accommodation.
-The employee is unable to prove any of the cost of meals and incidental costs.

-The exclusion from taxable income in relation to the advance for accommodation is limited to R5000.
-The additional R2000 cannot be utilised to reduce the taxable income of the employee.

-The allowance of R1000 for the cost of meals and incidental costs will be reduced by the amount per day determined by the Minister of Finance, and the balance remains included in the taxable income of the employee.
+On his return, the employee accounts for and proves to the employer that expenditure of R7 000 was incurred on accommodation.
+The employee is unable to prove any of the cost of meals and incidental costs The exclusion from taxable income in relation to the advance for accommodation is limited to R5 000.
+The additional R2 000 cannot be utilised to reduce the taxable income of the employee.
+The allowance of R1 000 for the cost of meals and incidental costs will be reduced by the amount per day determined by the Commissioner, and the balance remains included in the taxable income of the employee.
+4 An employee receives an advance of R5 000 for accommodation and an allowance of R1 000 for meals and incidental costs in May 2007 to conduct business-related activities in the furtherance of the employer's trade.
+By the end of June 2007, the employee has not yet been away on business and he only refunded R1 000 to the employer.
+The R5 000 advance not refunded by the employee to the employer will be deemed to be remuneration received by the employee in June 2007 for services rendered (i.e. R5 000 is subjected to employees' tax in June 2007).